Near-limit quantum control beyond analytic tractability in many-body spin systems

-\textbf{Acknowledgements:} Y.Wei and B.P. acknowledge support from CityUHK start-up grant (No.9382006).
-This work is supported by the EU Horizon Project AMADEUS (101080136); SPINUS (101135699); EU Quantum Flagship Project C-QuENS (101135359); German Federal Ministry of Education and Research (BMBF) through DiaqNOS (13N16462), NeuroQ (13N16487), QSOLID (13N16159), QECHQS (16KIS1590K), and through the Future Cluster QSens QHMI2 (03ZU2110FB); and Deutsche Forschungsgemeinschaft (DFG) through projects GRK 2642, FOR 2724 (No. 384846402).
+The authors thank Haixin Qiu and Di Xu for valuable feedback that helped improve the manuscript.
+Y.Wei and B.P. acknowledge support from CityUHK start-up grant (No.9382006).
+This work is supported by the EU Horizon Project AMADEUS (101080136); SPINUS (101135699); EU Quantum Flagship Project C-QuENS (101135359); German Federal Ministry of Education and Research (BMBF) through DiaqNOS (13N16462), NeuroQ (13N16487), QSOLID (13N16159), QECHQS (16KIS1590K), and through the Future Cluster QSens QHMI2 (03ZU2110FB); and Deutsche Forschungsgemeinschaft (DFG) through projects GRK 2642, FOR 2724 (No. 384846402).\\

-\textbf{Author contributions:} Y.Wang, Y.Wei, and J.Z. designed the project; R.P., J.Z., and Y.Wang conceived the initial idea; Y.Wei and J.W managed the project; J.W provided strategic guidance; Y.Wang developed the numerical simulator with input from J.Z. and Y.Wei; Y.Wei and Y.Wang proposed the ensemble-simulation strategy and neural network filter; Y.Wei and B.P. conducted sequence optimizations and machine learning model trainings; J.Z. and C.K.C. designed and built the experimental setup, conducted the experiments, and collected all data; J.Z. and Y. Wang analyzed the AI-discovered sequence structures; Y.Wang proposed the feature engineering strategies for surrogate model training; B.P., J.Z., and G.B., generated the final figures with input from all authors; Y.Wang, J.Z., and B.P. wrote the Supplementary Information; Y.Wang and Y.Wei wrote the manuscript with input from all authors.
-Y.Wang and Y.Wei supervised the project.
+Y. Wang, Y. Wei, and J. Z. designed the project; R. P., J. Z., and Y. Wang conceived the initial idea; Y. Wei and J. W. managed the project; J. W. provided strategic guidance; Y. Wang developed the numerical simulator; Y. Wei and Y. Wang proposed the ensemble-simulation strategy; Y. Wei and B. P. conducted sequence optimizations and machine learning model training with contribution from H. P.; J. Z. and C. K. C. designed and built the experimental setup, conducted the experiments, and collected all data; J. Z. and Y. Wang analyzed the sequence structures; Y. Wang proposed the idea of physics-informed predictive modeling; B. P. generated the final figures with contributions from J. Z., and G. B.; Y. Wang, J. Z., and B. P. wrote the Supplementary Information; Y. Wang and Y. Wei prepared the initial draft with input from all authors; Y. Wang led the manuscript writing, including rewriting and integration of all components; Y. Wang and Y. Wei supervised the project.